 - The SEC regulatory transaction fee is $20.70 per $1,000,000 of principal, rounded up to the nearest penny.

 - The FINRA Trading Activity Fee (TAF) is $.000119 per share rounded up to the nearest penny with a cap of $5.95.

 Much like Robinhood, Webull is a broker that got its start with a mobile app first.
-They have a full functional app with no minimums and no maintenance fees.
+They have a fully functional app with no minimums and no maintenance fees.
 They charge $0.00 per trade and even offer full extended-hours trading.

 SoFi is most well known for being a student loan refinance company but they also have other products such as SoFi Money (banking) and SoFi Invest (investing).

-SoFi Invest has an Auto Investing product (similar to a robo-advisor) and an Active Investing product, which lets you manage your own portfolio.
-SoFi Invest lets you invest in stock, crypto, and ETFs – all without any trade commissions.
+SoFi Invest has an Auto Investing product (similar to a robo-advisor) and an Active Investing product, which lets you manage your portfolio.
+SoFi Invest lets you invest in a stock, crypto, and ETFs – all without any trade commissions.

 Plus, you can get $50 in stock from SoFi Invest if you sign up with a referral link and deposit at least $25.

 E*Trade has also removed its $6.95 per trade commission to match Charles Schwab in offering commission-free trades on U.S. stock, ETFs, and options.